 You can only book access for yourself.
 If you have a friend who is also a volunteer, they must book access themselves via their profile on People – even if you share a tent.

 The areas are assigned at a first come, first served principle.
-And since the area has limited capacity, it may happen that it is fully booked.
+Since the area has limited capacity, it may happen that it is fully booked.
+For the same reason, it is important that you pitch your tents close together so there is room for everyone.

 We expect you to use your booking

-If you change your mind, cancel your booking as soon as possible so that someone else can get the spot.
-You can cancel your booking until the festival site opens on Saturday 28 June at 10:00.
+If you change your mind, please cancel your booking as soon as possible so that someone else can get the space.
+You can cancel your booking until the festival's other camping area opens on Saturday, 27 June.

 Access to the area